 Five Unforgettable Events During Winter in Hawaii

 Wow!
 Did you make it this far?
-To wrap things up, we have 5 events that you will most likely be around for one or two while you are visiting Hawaii.
+To wrap things up, we have five events that you will most likely be around for one or two while you are visiting Hawaii.
 Have fun on these adventures, and remember to tag #oahuphototours when out there enjoying Hawaii.

 26. Surfing Competitions

 While the first of the Van’s Tripple Crown starts a little before the holiday season, there is still so much to watch.
-IN the first few weeks of December, the Superbowl of surfing will be held at the Banzai Pipeline.
+In the first few weeks of December, the Superbowl of surfing will be held at the Banzai Pipeline.
 For a few months after, there will be more contests to watch.
 If you happen to be here during the Banzai Pipeline Masters, get your but up there to see it.
-YOu will remember it forever.
+You will remember it forever.
 Check out the schedule of the Vans Tripple Crown here.

 27. Honolulu City Light

 The first weekend of December will have the tree lighting ceremony with events all night long.
 If you don’t make the first night, they will have more activities the next night and the weeks leading up to Christmas.
-It might not feel like Christmas in Hawaii with it being warm all the time, but this really does make it feel like the Holidays are here.
-Check out the Honolulu City Lights
+It might not feel like Christmas in Hawaii with it being warm all the time, but this does make it feel like the Holidays are here.
+Check out the Honolulu City Lights.

 28. Chinese New Years